Skip to content

 • furnished properties not in use as a main home i.e. second homes

-• unoccupied and substantially unfurnished property that have been so for less than two years.
-After a period of two years a long-term empty property premium is charged
+• unoccupied and substantially unfurnished property that have been so for less than one year.
+After a period of one year a long-term empty property premium is charged

 • properties undergoing major repair or structural alteration